musialny/musialny/README.md

 Average guy engaged in engineering

-Mainly focused on Software, Infrastructure, Electrical and Mechatronics engineering
+Mainly focused on Software, Netwrok Infrastructure, Electrical and Mechatronics engineering

 ## Most used Technologies and Skills